r-pufky/docs/source/networking/ubiquiti/edge-os.rst

 DHCP server on the edgerouter needs to update the hosts file when new IP's are issued.

-.. uctree::   Enable Dynamic DNS
+.. ubiquiti:: Enable Dynamic DNS
-  :key_title: Service --> dhcp-server --> dynamic-dns-update
+  :path:      config tree --> service --> dhcp-server --> dynamic-dns-update
-  :option:    Enable
-  :setting:   true
+  :value0:    Enable, true
-  :no_section:
-  :no_caption:

 Allow Subnet (Wifi) Traffic `Internet Only Access`_
 ***************************************************